jvineis/NITRATE-ENRICH-SHORT-READ/README.md

 This will create a file that contains each of the nirS sequences found within all scaffolds and the coverage of each of the scaffolds within each individual sample.

+### Now combine all of the tables.
+You can do this with excel or unix.
+I'll put together a script that combines tables and normalizes based on the number of reads per sample.
+THIS IS A CRITICAL NORMALIZATION..
+Do not analyzed your data without it.
+Here is one way to do this for nirS

+1. From the directory containing all of the nirS.txt files created above run this to concatenate them.

+        cat *nirS.txt > x_ALL-nirS-NENRICH.txt

+2. Fix the table so that you don't have a header for each of the samples.
+For now, just open in excel and remove all but a single header line.
+Then run the script below.
+This script requires that you have a two column file with the sample name in column 1 and read cound in column 2.

+The top of my file looks like this

+    s_10CB15_MG	100415802
+    s_10CB15_MT	21822096
+    s_10CP15_MG	85530616
+    s_10CP15_MT	25864552
+    s_10CT5_MG	133443700
+    s_10CT5_MT	12044266
+    s_10NB15_MT	19241118

+The top of the nirS concatenated file of mapping to each sample.

+    sample	nirS	nirS_source	nirS_comparison	nirS_omics	nirS_comparison_depth
+    s_8WT15_MG-vs-10CB15_MT-covstats.txt	nirS	8WT15	10CB15	MT	167.186
+    s_8WT15_MG-vs-10CB15_MG-covstats.txt	nirS	8WT15	10CB15	MG	540.1029
+    s_8WP15_MG-vs-10CB15_MT-covstats.txt	nirS	8WP15	10CB15	MT	117.1182

+You can run the script below if your data are exactly structured as mine.
+Otherwise it will take some adjustment.
+This part could be improved and I'll work on it in the future.

+    python ~/scripts/correct-depth-of-coverage-by-read-count.py x_ALL-nirS-NENRICH.txt ../filtered-read-count-per-sample.txt x_ALL-nirS-NENRICH-normalized.txt

+The resulting file "x_ALL-nirS-NENRICH-normalized.txt" contains a last column that can be discussed as the average coverage per million reads.
+It was calculated by dividing the average coverage of the scaffold that contains the gene of interest divided by the total number of reads in the dataset multiplied by 1,000,000.